Live pricingverified 2026-06

 1 TB / month egress: every provider compared

 1 TB / month is the typical small SaaS / early-stage startup outbound volume.
-At this level the free-tier nets matter most: Cloudflare R2 and Oracle Cloud serve it for $0; hyperscaler free tiers cover the first 100 GB; the remaining ~924 GB is billed at the highest tier rate.
+At this level the free-tier nets matter most: Cloudflare R2 and Oracle Cloud serve it for $0; AWS and Azure free tiers cover the first 100 GB (GCP Premium covers just 1 GiB); the remainder is billed at the highest tier rate.

 Monthly cost: 1 TB outbound